A Natural Alternative to Retin A

 I’ve found that skin that is healthy inside-out will automatically kick into recovery mode and rectify purposely induced damage (via brushing as opposed to retinoids), with or without copper peptides.
 My belief is that topical application cannot increase collagen, but stimulation via facial massage, exercises and brushing can.
 This is especially true if you give the body the nutrition it needs via a raw food diet to perform these functions.
 Did you know that some of the best sources of copper in the diet are leafy greens, nuts and seeds?

 Instead of adding more pharmaceuticals to your lifestyle, why not go the natural way?
-You can get the desired effects of Retin A and copper peptides completely naturally and safely by practicing facial dry brushing, especially if you include facial exercises and massage along with a raw food diet.
-You do not have to rely on the men in white coats to concoct them in a laboratory, or worry about adverse side effects.
+You can get the desired effects of Retin A and copper peptides completely naturally and safely by practicing facial dry brushing.
+Try it.